Published on Tue Sep 11, 2018 by David J Colbran

 Pretty dull I know but essential to create a professional and safe workplace for sub-contractors.
 For example is the photographer familiar with the venue - stage heights, working restrictions, fire evacuation procedures?
 Does the photographer have adequate public liability insurance, just in case something goes wrong?
 Is the workspace clear and free from trip hazards?
 Do they need to be a part of any risk assessment exercise?
 Does the photographer have Health and Safety policies themselves?
 The best will - just remember to ask to see it before the event as they are unlikely to have them in their kit bag!
 Also highlight to them any emergency plans you have in place.

 In the days of GDPR I think it makes sense to ensure that the participants know a pro photograph will be covering the event.
 Having this as part of the registration process seems the best way to me and also having a few signs in the venue is sensible.
-Those individuals that don't want to be photographed are usually pretty good at avoiding group shots - but think of ideas like badges etc. to help a photographer with the more informal networking shots or general view crowd shots.
+Those individuals that don't want to be photographed are usually pretty good at avoiding group shots - but think of ideas like badges or stickers etc. to help a photographer with the more informal networking shots or general view crowd shots.
 Letting the venue management know is always good practice as well.
 Another idea is to let speakers have any shots of themselves shortly after they talk - a lot of people will publish them on their social networks and it's a great bit of extra promotion for very little extra work.